X

 Read our Cox home internet review.

 Mediacom's offering shares a name with Cox's low-income plan but is a different discount program.
-It features up to 25Mbps download speeds for $10 a month or 100Mbps for $30 a month.
-No deposit is required and there are no contracts.
+It features up to 25Mbps download speeds for $10 monthly or 100Mbps for $30 per month.
+No deposit is required, and there are no contracts.
 Your installation, equipment rental and Wi-Fi modem are free as well.
-To be a qualifying household you must have at least one student in K-12 and at least one child in NSLP.
+To be a qualifying household, you must have at least one student in K-12 and at least one child in NSLP.

 Read our Mediacom home internet review.

-For $15 a month, participants will receive up to 50Mbps download speeds as well as a free router and modem, unlimited data, free installation and no contracts.
+For $15 a month, participants will receive up to 50Mbps download speeds, a free router and modem, unlimited data, free installation and no contracts.
 You may be eligible if you or anyone in your household participates in NSLP or is a New York City resident and attends a New York City public school.

 This special program is available for students K-12 who are enrolled in the NSLP.
 The application process typically goes through school administrators, but parents and guardians can apply on behalf of their child's school.
 All eligible students will receive 100GB a year and a free mobile hotspot for at least five years.
 There's also the option to use the money value ($500 a year) toward a larger data plan and pay the rest out of pocket.
 Considering the average household uses more than 400GB a month, that'll probably be the way to go for most families.

-Price range $50 - $120 per monthSpeed range 300 - 2,000MbpsConnection FiberHighlights Unlimited data, no contracts, free equipment with gig service
+Price range $50 - $120 per monthSpeed range 300 - 2,000MbpsConnection FiberKey Info Unlimited data, no contracts, free equipment with gig service

 Xfinity offers college students a deal to get up to $100 in a Visa Prepaid Card and receive free self-installation.
-Further details will depend upon your area and verifying your student status.
+Further details will depend upon your area and your ability to verify your student status.
 This offer isn't available to students living in on-campus housing.

-This plan features up to 50Mbps download speeds for $10 a month and no installation fee for participants in NSLP, public housing, SNAP or TANF.
-There's also an Internet Essentials Plus tier with 100Mbps for $30 per month.
+This plan features up to 50Mbps download speeds for $10 a month and no installation fee for NSLP, public housing, SNAP or TANF participants.
+There's also an Internet Essentials Plus tier with 100Mbps for $30 monthly.
 Similarly, it includes free equipment and requires no contract or credit check.

 Student internet deals and discounts FAQs